sumup-oss/circuit-ui/.changeset/plenty-planets-beam.md

 '@sumup/circuit-ui': minor
 ---

-Fixed RadioButtonGroup usage of `required` attribute.
+Fixed a bug where the RadioButtonGroup didn't forward the `required` attribute to the inputs.